 WATER SOFTENER & WATER FILTRATION SYSTEMS

 Water Filtration and Water Softener systems can be installed in Middleton for the removal of any of the contaminants identified above and more .
 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange, while particulate iron and manganese is removed with sediment filtration.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water (see photo below).
-Removing radon from water requires a system where the water is agitated and contained, but then properly vented, sending the radon gas outside the home to ambient air (See photo below).
+Removing radon from water requires a system where the water is agitated and contained, then properly vented, sending the radon gas outside the home to ambient air (See photo below).
 Other technologies and systems are used to remove the other contaminants.
-Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.